Data-Connexxus/.github/profile/README.md

 | <a href="./TokenizeData.md" target="_blank">Data Tokenization</a>            |

 ## Data Model
-The data model provides platforms with powerful capabilities that start with its extensibility supplied through the data it provides.
-The Synthetic Data Platform is no different,  as almost all of our core usage has been driven by directly accessing the data contained in the platform's data model.
-Because of our heavy data usage, we have focused on the data model for years.
+The initial focus as we built out the data model was around an extensible way to support the Synthetic Data Platform and its needs.
+Because of our heavy data usage, we have focused on the data model for years and how to continue to drive value and address business needs with it.
-With this focus we have substantially evolved our data tier mindset.
+Because of this focus the base of the data model provides a massive amount of extensible capabilities that we believe provide a consistent and extensible future.
+We are excited about enhancements to the data model as well to address specific needs for the new capabilities as well.

-We started with a traditional RDBMS-based focus and mindset and evolved towards a more flexible and less constrained RDBMS-based data model.
+Change of us with the data model has been a constant, we started with a traditional RDBMS-based focus and mindset and evolved towards a more flexible and less constrained RDBMS-based data model.
 In late 2023, we removed the very tight RDBMS mindset as it constrained our capabilities.
-We also decided to focus on a limited core set of data technologies.
-As we advance, we only support two RDBMS technologies (PostgreSQL and SQL Server), one EDW (SnowFlake) technology, and one computational platform (Spark/DataBricks).
+We also decided to focus on a limited core set of data technologies: two RDBMS technologies (PostgreSQL and SQL Server), one EDW (SnowFlake) technology, and one computational platform (Spark/DataBricks).

-Now, we have a highly functional and very performant data model that is more computational than relational and contains billions of attributes in a very compact amount of storage, rough Six hundred fifty megabytes (depending upon the specific technology used).
-While the focus of the data tier has been moving to a computational model, a large amount of reference data will be needed to help the platform tag data according to specific usage that can meet business or industry needs and usages.
-What drives the core design of the data model now is not primary-foreign key data relationships, the platform's key subsystems, and how the data tier supports them.
+As we approach 2024 we have a highly functional and very performant data model that is more computational than relational and contains billions of attributes in a very compact amount of storage, rough Six hundred fifty megabytes (depending upon the specific technology used).
+What drives the core design of the data model now is not primary-foreign key data relationships, the platform's key subsystems, and how the data tier supports their business needs while also providing enough reference data and data associations for the data to have relevant meaning.

+### Core Data Model Naming Convention: Tables
 While supporting a substantial amount of business use cases and needs, the data tier is elementary.
 All the table names follow a specific notation <core area>_<capability>.
 The platform currently has five core areas: